 - Clear out everything

 Oh, did I forget to mention that this is a complete makeover?
 Yup, it is.
-If you are looking for a quick fix to your messy workspace, this isn’t it.
+But if you are looking for a quick fix to your messy workspace, this isn’t it.
 Maybe we would write on that some other time.
-This post is for those who are ready to get their hands dirty and revamp their home offices from top to bottom.
+Instead, this post is for those who are ready to get their hands dirty and revamp their home offices from top to bottom.

 You’re still reading?
 Hurray!
 Now, remove everything, from that staggering pile of books and scattered pieces of stationery, to your computers, files, furniture, and every other memorabilia.
 Just clear it all out.

 Yes, you guessed right.
 It’s time to paint.
 You can either choose to be whimsical in your color style, or go retro.
-You can also go with classy and elegant colors or embrace simplicity with black and white color themes.
+But you can also go with classy and elegant colors or embrace simplicity with black and white color themes.
 Even better, design your walls with brilliant splashes of colors to add fun and vivacity to your workspace.
-This can be done professionally or a weekend can be set aside for you and if possible, your hubby to get covered in paint.
+On one hand, this can be done professionally.
+On the other hand, you can set aside a weekend for you and if possible, your hubby to get covered in paint.